appgineerin/Docs/content/atvo/theme-editor/docs/data-binding.md

 Before any data can be displayed on a label, it must first be represented as a 'string', e.g. textual data.
 Especially for bindings that return numeric data, the conversion to a string can have many choices with different results.
 To control the conversion of any kind of data to textual string data, we support a specific kind of formatting to the data via the label's Text property.

 ### Binding data placeholders
 The Text property defines the placeholders that the data binding system replaces with the actual data.
 Around these placeholders, you can type any other static textual data.
-Placeholders are of the form '{x}', where x is the ID (number) of the data binding as shown in the selected data bindings of the label (starting with 0).
+Placeholders are of the form `{x}`, where x is the ID (number) of the data binding as shown in the selected data bindings of the label (starting with 0).

 The most simple example is therefore to simply return the first data binding value directly:
 * Text: `{0}`